christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12. Script that change group owner to school from the file hello
+14. Script that changes the owner too vincent and group owner to staff for all files and directories